nextauthjs/next-auth/docs/docs/adapters/kysely.md

 # Kysely

-To use this Adapter, you need to install kysely, pg (for PostgreSQL with the examples below), and the separate `@next-auth/kysely-adapter` package.
+To use this Adapter, you need to install kysely, a dialect of your choice (we're using [`pg`](https://www.npmjs.com/package/pg) for PostgreSQL with the examples below), and the separate `@next-auth/kysely-adapter` package.

 This Adapter supports the same dialects that Kysely (as of v0.21.6) supports: PostgreSQL, MySQL, and SQLite.